OCC-Secretary/club-site/readme.md

     - add/change something in collections.js
     - create a new directory 'features' and add a features.json like the docs.json file
     - each feature
+    - ... sort of working, but no CSS for some reason, and the cards show nothing

+## Contribute: TODO

+blog.njk has typo "webc:nkoeep"